Bankruptcy: Modern law and debt restructuring

 The principal focus of modern insolvency legislation and business debt restructuring practices no longer rests on the elimination of insolvent entities, but on the remodeling of the financial and organizational structure of debtors experiencing financial distress so as to permit the rehabilitation and continuation of the business.

-For private households, it is important to assess the underlying problems and to minimize the risk of financial distress to recur.
+For private households, it's important to assess the underlying problems and to minimize the risk of financial distress to recur.
 It has been stressed that debt advice, a supervised rehabilitation period, financial education and social help to find sources of income and to improve the management of household expenditures must be equally provided during this period of rehabilitation (Refiner et al., 2003; Gerhardt, 2009; Frade, 2010).
 In most EU member states, debt discharge is conditioned by a partial payment obligation and by a number of requirements concerning the debtor's behavior.
 In the United States (US), discharge is conditioned to a lesser extent.
 The spectrum is broad in the EU, with the UK coming closest to the US system (Reifner et al., 2003; Gerhardt, 2009; Frade, 2010).
 The other member states do not provide the option of a debt discharge.
 Spain, for example, passed a bankruptcy law (ley concurs) in 2003 which provides for debt settlement plans that can result in a reduction of the debt (maximally half of the amount) or an extension of the payment period of maximally five years (Gerhardt, 2009), but it does not foresee debt discharge.

 In the US, it is very difficult to discharge federal or federally guaranteed student loan debt by filing bankruptcy.
 Unlike most other debts, those student loans may be discharged only if the person seeking discharge establishes specific grounds for discharge under the Brunner test under which a court evaluates three factors: